codehag/documenting-invariants/known_invariants.md

 This invariant makes it seem as if both [[Get]] and [[Set]] are populated at the same time.
 It greatly simplifies how to think about objects and avoids forcing defensive programming against partially initialized objects.

+## General Purpose Language

+The language is implementable independantly of the web platform.

+Motivation: ECMAScript is useful for many applications beyond the web, including on microcontrollers.

 # Known Landmines, "shoulds"